threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#manual__faq?id=can-i-use-the-same-seed-phrase-for-my-mainnet-and-testnest-accounts-how-can-i-transfer-my-tft-from-mainnet-to-testnet-or-vice-versa">Can I use the same seed phrase for my mainnet and testnest accounts?
 How can I transfer my TFT from mainnet to testnet or vice versa?</a></li>
 <li><a href="#manual__faq?id=can-i-recover-my-seed-phrase">Can I recover my seed phrase?</a></li>
 <li><a href="#manual__faq?id=do-i-need-a-full-or-micro-virtual-machine-vm-when-i-run-qsfs-quantum-safe-file-system-on-the-threefold-grid">Do I need a full or micro virtual machine (VM) when I run QSFS, quantum safe file system, on the Threefold Grid?</a></li>
+<li><a href="#manual__faq?id=what-is-the-method-to-ssh-into-a-3node-on-ipv4-ipv6-and-the-planetary-network">What is the method to SSH into a 3node on IPv4, IPv6 and the Planetary Network?</a></li>
+<li><a href="#manual__faq?id=how-can-i-transfer-a-file-from-my-computer-to-the-virtual-machine-vm-deployed-on-the-threefold-grid-how-can-i-do-ssh-file-transfer-from-remote-to-local-and-vice-versa">How can I transfer a file from my computer to the virtual machine (VM) deployed on the Threefold Grid?
+How can I do SSH file transfer from Remote to Local and vice versa?</a></li>
 </ul>
 </li>
 <li><a href="#manual__faq?id=terraform">Terraform</a>